-- Repeated remarks of a demeaning nature; - Implied or explicit threats concerning one's grades, achievements, property, etc.; Demeaning jokes, stories, or activities directed at the student; and/or - Unreasonable interference with a student's performance. - Sexual harassment of a student by an employee means unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature when: - Submission to the conduct is made either implicitly or explicitly a term or condition of the student's education or benefits; - Submission to or rejection of the conduct is used as the basis for academic decisions affecting that student; or - The conduct has the purpose or effect of substantially interfering with the student's academic performance by creating an intimidating, hostile, or offensive education environment.
-In situations between students and school officials, faculty, staff, or volunteers who have direct contact with students, bullying and harassment may also include the following behaviors: - Requiring that a student submit to bullying or harassment by another student, either explicitly or implicitly, as a term or condition of the targeted student's education or participation in school programs or activities; and/or - Requiring submission to or rejection of such conduct as a basis for decisions affecting the student.
-Any person who promptly, reasonably, and in good faith reports an incident of bullying or harassment under this policy to a school official, shall be immune from civil or criminal liability relating to such report and to the person's participation in any administrative, judicial, or other proceeding relating to the report.
-Individuals who knowingly file a false complaint may be subject to appropriate disciplinary action.
-Retaliation against any person, because the person has filed a bullying or harassment complaint or assisted or participated in a harassment investigation or proceeding, is also prohibited.
-Individuals who knowingly file false harassment complaints and any person who gives false statements in an investigation shall be subject to discipline by appropriate measures, as shall any person who is found to have retaliated against another in violation of this policy.
-Any student found to have retaliated in violation of this policy shall be subject to measures up to, and including, suspension and expulsion.
-Any school employee found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
-Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, exclusion from school grounds.
+- Repeated remarks of a demeaning nature; - Implied or explicit threats concerning one's grades, achievements, property, etc.;

+- Demeaning jokes, stories, or activities directed at the student; - Unreasonable interference with a student's performance; - Sexual harassment of a student by an employee means unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature when: - Submission to the conduct is made either implicitly or explicitly a term or condition of the student's education or benefits; - Submission to or rejection of the conduct is used as the basis for academic decisions affecting that student; or - The conduct has the purpose or effect of substantially interfering with the student's academic performance by creating an intimidating, hostile, or offensive education environment. - In situations between students and school officials, faculty, staff, or volunteers who have direct contact with students, bullying and harassment may also include the following behaviors: - Requiring that a student submit to bullying or harassment by another student, either explicitly or implicitly, as a term or condition of the targeted student's education or participation in school programs or activities; and/or - Requiring submission to or rejection of such conduct as a basis for decisions affecting the student. - Any person who promptly, reasonably, and in good faith reports an incident of bullying or harassment under this policy to a school official, shall be immune from civil or criminal liability relating to such report and to the person's participation in any administrative, judicial, or other proceeding relating to the report. - Individuals who knowingly file false harassment complaints and any person who gives false statements in an investigation shall be subject to discipline by appropriate measures, as shall any person who is found to have retaliated against another in violation of this policy. - Retaliation against any person, because the person has filed a bullying or harassment complaint or assisted or participated in a harassment investigation or proceeding, is prohibited. - Any student found to have retaliated in violation of this policy shall be subject to measures up to, and including, suspension and expulsion. - Any school employee found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment. - Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, exclusion from school grounds.